-Due to COVID-19 and the increased need in our community, Community Ministry distributes food and clothing on Saturday mornings from 9-11am.
-We are closed on the 5th Saturdays.
+Due to COVID-19 and the increased need in our community, Community Ministry distributes food and clothing on selected Saturday mornings from 9-11am.
 No advanced registration is required.
 Neighbors driving cars should enter the alley from Granby Street, please wear a mask and remain in your vehicle.
 A table for walkers is located along Meadow street at the alley.

 What to do when you arrive:

 If you are driving a car, please enter the alley behind 1925 Grove Avenue from Granby Street.
 The alley will be one-way traffic only while we are open.
 Please stay in your car.

 If you are walking, we will be giving out bags of food from the alley door area (by the glass atrium at the back corner of the church building).
 Please allow 6 feet between you and others while you wait.

 Our goal is to provide you with at least 3 days worth of emergency food.
 The Clothes Closet is not available during this time.

 Qualifying senior adults (age 60+) will be eligible to receive one 30-35 pound supplemental food box each month.
 Please note: currently we can only distribute CSFP boxes to previously registered senior adults.
 If you are not registered, we can register you to begin receiving assistance in future months.

 In order to minimize contact, we are packing bags of groceries on Fridays for the Saturday distributions.
 Read the volunteer guidelines and sign up using the calendar below if you would like to help!
 Email our Community Ministry Director, April Kennedy, with any questions.

 We welcome volunteers who are taking personal precautions to reduce contact with others during this time.
 If your household would like to serve together during this time, it is possible to do so without having other volunteers present.